How to make animal feet slippers

 4. If you measured correctly, you should have a slight overlap of the sides that will make the leg seam.
 Sew the leg seam first all the way down to the circle and then pin it flat.
 Next, Sew around the edge of the circle.

 5. Double check it’s all sealed.
 It’s not hard to go back and resew it if there’s a little part that was missed.
 This type of material is very forgiving!

-7. Now you have to do the same for the other leg.
+7. Now you have to do the steps above for the other leg.

-Now, turn it the right side round and add some cardboard (the same size as the circled bottom) to support the feet and viola, beautiful animal feet slippers.
+Once you have both sections all sewn, turn the material insider out, the fur should now be showing, and add some cardboard (the same size as the circled bottom) to support the feet.
+Viola, beautiful animal feet slippers.
 Below are polar bear slippers, jaguar slippers and tiger slippers.
 Rawr!

 I’ve only recently started sewing after making some adorable animal bean bags so I hope the instructions work for you.
 I tried to provide as many photos as I could to help explain how I made them.

 It’s really enjoyable to be creative and make something special for the girls to encourage them to play as animals.